matrix-org/matrix-spec-proposals/drafts/human-id-rules.rst

 this reason, ``:`` is a reserved character and cannot be a localpart character.
 The 107 blacklisted characters are used to prevent non-printable characters and spaces from being used.
-The decision to ban characters from more than 1 language matches the behaviour of Google Chrome for IDN handling.
+The decision to ban characters from more than 1 language matches the behaviour of `Google Chrome for IDN handling`_.
 This is to protect against common homograph attacks such as ebаy.com (Cyrillic "a", rest is English).
 This would always result in a failed check.
 Even with this though there are limitations.
 For example, сахар is entirely Cyrillic, whereas caxap is entirely Latin.

+.. _Google Chrome for IDN handling: https://www.chromium.org/developers/design-documents/idn-in-google-chrome

 User ID localparts cannot start with ``@`` so that a namespace of localparts beginning with ``@`` can be created.
 This namespace is used for user IDs which